 Mount Leura, Mount Sugarloaf, Botanic Gardens, Historic Clocktower, Lake Purrumbete, Lake Bullen Merri, Lake Gnotuk, Camperdown-Timboon Rail Trail, Theatre Royal, Heritage Centre, Benedictine Abbey, Wombeech Puyuun Reconciliation Park, Camperdown outdoor swimming pool, golf course, Historic Courthouse, Finlay Avenue.

 Fishing, recreational boating, cycling, golf, equestrian, swimming, movies and live performances at the Theatre Royal.

-Camperdown P-12 College, Mercy Regional College, South West Healthcare (Camperdown Campus), Camperdown Saleyards, regular rail and bus service, Information Centre.
+Camperdown P-12 College, Mercy Regional College, St Patricks Primary School, South West Healthcare (Camperdown Campus), Camperdown Saleyards, regular rail and bus service, Information Centre.

 Full weather report